apeunit/neueux/content/articles/01_addresses.md

 ### Unstoppable Domains

 Unstoppable Domains is another Blockchain domain name provider which has a lot of traction.
 They launched their first domains, most notably **.crypto**, in 2019.
-Unstoppable Domainsprovides a very similar crypto address feature set to ENS.
+Unstoppable Domains provides a very similar crypto address feature set to ENS.
 The only difference is that you cannot import traditional domains and an unstoppable domain is a one-time purchase rather than a yearly fee (like ENS).
 Unstoppable Domains currently has about 50 integrations with Blockchain based applications.

 ## Conclusion